mattfenwick/NMRPyStar/simplegrammar.md

    - double-quote strings: end `"` must be followed by whitespace or EOF:
      - yes: `"a"b"`
      - no: `"a" b"`
-   - semicolon-delimited strings:  `;` can not appear at the beginning of a line:
+   - semicolon-delimited strings:  `;` can not appear at the beginning of a line within the string:
      - yes: `\n;a\nb;\n;`
      - no: `\n;a\n;\n;`